b3nj4m/hubot/README.md

 ## Forked from Hubot

 Brobbot was forked from Hubot.
-The main motivation being better support for scripts with persistant storage.
+The main motivation being better support for scripts with persistent storage.

 ### Key differences

 #### Loadable brain modules

-Brobbot's brain can be a simple Javascript object held in-memory (the deafult `dumb` brain), but you can also load a different brain module to enable a large, fast, persistant brain.
+Brobbot's brain can be a simple Javascript object held in-memory (the deafult `dumb` brain), but you can also load a different brain module to enable a large, fast, persistent brain.
 Brobbot's brain operations return promises to make your async code nice and clean.
 Brain modules can also provide a `ready` promise in order to signal that the brain is connected/authenticated/whatever it needs to do before it's ready.